-• Liberty County School District will begin using a universal referral form to more efficiently process referrals to mental health care providers.

-• Liberty County School District will obtain parental consent to collaborating agencies to receive and share information.
+- Liberty County School District uses a universal referral form to more efficiently process referrals to mental health care providers. - Liberty County School District obtains parental consent to collaborating agencies to receive and share information.

 6. Identification procedures as to how many students are screened and/or assessed: how many students are referred for services; and how many students receive services and/or assistance (to include both school-based and community)